RickshawDriver/PerceptualHashBlockchain/README.md

 blockchain_with_storage.py runs the main blockchain system.
 Time taken to initialise and load the blockchain may vary depending on computational power.
 Menu will be displayed once the blockchain is ready to verify news.

-test.csv contains the labelled test news articles
+test.csv contains the labelled test news articles (1000) articles test2.csv contrains a larger number of news articles which can be used in training or testing (10,000 articles)